organizedanvrchy/CodePath/TIP103/Week 1 - Big O | Recursion with Memoization/README.md

 ```

 ## Memoization
 This is an optimization technique, particularly useful in recursion, that improves the efficiency of algorithms by storing computation results in a cache (temporary data store) and then retrieving the same information from the cache when same inputs occur again.
-This technique maintains the simple implementation found in recursion while siginificantly improving the efficiency of the algorithm, but can cause increased memory consumption due to creation of a cache.[^3] The __3__ main concepts of Memoizations are:
+This technique maintains the simple implementation found in recursion while siginificantly improving the efficiency of the algorithm, but can cause increased memory consumption due to creation of a cache.[^3] The __3__ main concepts of Memoization are:
 ### 1. Storage of Results
    - The output of each function call is stored in a cache, which can be a hash table or dictionary.
 This allows for reusability of the stored results when/if the algorithm encounters the same inputs.
 ### 2. Avoiding Redundancy